earlymarket/Coposition/README.md

 If you're creating a new device, all you need to do is request a new UUID

 `GET http://api.coposition-dev.com/uuid`

-With `X-API-KEY: YourApiKey` passed as a header
+With `X-API-KEY: YourApiKey` passed as a header.

 ### Posting a checkin

 `POST http://api.coposition-dev.com/checkins`

-With `X-API-KEY: YourApiKey, X-UUID: YourDeviceUUID` passed as headers With the payload:
+With `X-API-KEY: YourApiKey, X-UUID: YourDeviceUUID` passed as headers.

+With the payload:
 ```
 {